ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - {{requirements}} explains the fundamental requirements for a Transport Services System.
 These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring significant changes by application developers.

 - {{concepts}} presents the Transport Services Implementation and defines the concepts that are used by the API {{?I-D.ietf-taps-interface}} and described in the implementation guidelines {{?I-D.ietf-taps-impl}}.
-This introdcues the Preconnection, which allows applications to configure Connection Properties.
+This introduces the Preconnection, which allows applications to configure Connection Properties.

 ## Specification of Requirements